The average survival rates for heart surgeries at Children's are comparable to the national average, even for the most difficult surgeries.

 What does this data mean?

 This graph shows survival rates for surgical patients at Children’s compared to the national average.
 A higher survival rate is better.
-The average survival rates for heart surgeries at Children’s are better than the national average, even for the most difficult surgeries.

 Children’s has a range of treatments for congenital (from birth) and acquired heart disease.
 The most common heart surgeries at Children’s are: